azzazzel/katacoda-scenarios/axon-quick-start/05_run_giftcard_demo_monolith.md

 You can run the application from the jar file _(as you will see in the next step)_ or directly from Maven leveraging the Spring Boot plugin _(as explained below)_.

 ▶️ Make sure you are still in `giftcard-demo` folder and the build has completed successfully.
-Type `./mvnw spring-boot:run`{{execute}} to run the application as a single monolith.
+Type `./mvnw spring-boot:run`{{execute T1}} to run the application as a single monolith.

 ### Use the application